brucejcooper/roon-mpris/README.md

     Note that this will create a configuration file in `${HOME}/.config/roon-mpris`.
 1. In your existing Roon application (phone or desktop) Go to `Roon` -> `Settings` -> `Extensions`.
 You should see the "MPRIS adapter" under my name.
 Enable the Extension
     ![Enable](enabling.png)
-1. Click on "Settings", and select the zone you wish to control from your computer.
+1. The button will change name to "Settings".
+Click on it, and select the zone you wish to control from your computer.
-1. Success!
+1. Use your keyboard to control playback.
+Supported keys are PLAY/PAUSE, STOP (which appears to just pause), NEXT and PREV

 ## Troubleshooting
 the Roon API uses UDP multicast packets to discover Roon cores on the same subnetwork.
 Some laptops (like my work one) block these packets, requiring you to connect directly to the host running the core.
 Run ```node . --help``` to see the options that allow you to do this.